RachelHow/digitalgarden/pages/creativity/the-future-belongs-to-deep-generalists.md

 # The Future Belongs to Deep Generalists

 Today's world calls for range, not specialisation.
-Trying to specialise in one thing may distract us from the ability to really excel at something.
+Narrow specialisation can suppress creative thinking and problem-solving abilities.

+> "Study the science of art.
+Study the art of science.
+Develop your senses - especially learn how to see.
+Realise that everything connects to everything else." — Leonardo Da Vinci

 A deep generalist is someone who has a useful blend of knowledge depth and knowledge breadth.
 Generalists are good at adapting.
 Changes, therefore, turn into opportunities.
+Most of humankind's significant breakthroughs haven't come from specialists, they have come from multi-faceted individuals.
+Famous deep generalists include Leonardo Da Vinci, Benjamin Franklin, Elon Musk, Steve Jobs, and Marie Curie.

 The questions is, should we become specialists or polymaths?
 Is there a balance we should pursue?
 Every day, we have to decide where to invest our time — do we become better at what we do or learn something new?[^s1]

-### Examples of great deep generalists:
-- Elon Musk
--

-### Reads on this topic:
+Relevant reads:
 - **Range** by David Epstein
   - “We learn who we are in practice, not in theory.”
   - “The challenge we all face is how to maintain the benefits of breadth, diverse experience, interdisciplinary thinking, and delayed concentration in a world that increasingly incentivizes, even demands, hyperspecialization”